beclojure/beclojure.github.io/README.md

 ## Welcome

-We are a group interested in promoting the Clojure ecosystem in Belgium.
+We are a group of human people interested in promoting the Clojure ecosystem in Belgium.

-We have regular in-person meetups featuring :pizza:, :coffee:, :tea: and - it's Belgium - some :beers:
+We have regular in-person meetups featuring pizza, coffee, tea and - it's Belgium - some beers

 There is a Slack channel to keep in touch at other times